How to Use a Z as a Webcam (Streaming)

 Note: the Z50 doesn't have a way of turning off the on-screen display information, so isn't a great candidate for HDMI streaming.

 You'll typically need an HDMI-to-USB converter hardware for this option.
-The device I've been using for some time is the Blackmagic Design Intensity (now Intensity Shuttle).
+The device I'd been using for some time is the Blackmagic Design Intensity (now Intensity Shuttle).
 The ATEM Mini is another possible BMD choice, and very useful if you want to run multiple cameras.
 Those are expensive options, but they're almost always in stock, work flawlessly, and BMD regularly updates their software and has excellent support.
-The Elgato Cam Link (and previous versions of it) has been the go to device for the gaming streamers for some time, but the virus has tended to make those difficult to find in stock.
+The Elgato Cam Link (and previous versions of it) has been the go to device for the gaming streamers for some time.
 For those on a budget, there are less expensive devices, such as this one, but be careful, as many of those reduce down to USB 2.0 speed and also require a USB-2-to-USB-3 adapter to work on current Macs.
 Atomos now has a product called Connect, which is a US$79 HDMI to USB 3.1 converter.

 Generally, you must use software such as OBS or Ecamm to stream via HDMI on macOS, and you'll find that you have to point that software to your hardware (look for Video Capture Device in the menus).
 In Zoom, click the Video tab in your client and select your HDMI conversion device in the Camera pop-up menu.
 (A Windows user tells me that Sparkocam works well, too.)